kolenaIO/kolena/docs/metrics/accuracy.md

 $$
 </div>

-Highly imbalanced data, with 99 negative samples and 10 positive samples, with _no_ positive predictions:
+Highly imbalanced data, with 99 negative samples and 10 positive samples, with _no_ positive inferences:

 <div class="grid" markdown>
 | Metric | Value |